ajcr/ajcr.github.io/_posts/2020-4-11-stride-guide-part-1.md

 Exactly how these attributes are used to reinterpret the memory buffer and change the shape of an array is detailed in the next section.

+Two topics that I think are key to understanding how strides define shape are **indexing/slicing** (getting part of an array), and **iteration** (using strides to navigate the array values in sequence).

 ## 2. How shape and strides define dimensions

 ### 1-Dimension